daniil-zahoruiko/amd-developer-hackathon/README.md

 - **[TRIBE v2](https://github.com/facebookresearch/tribev2)** by Meta - the brain encoding model that powers all scoring.
 TRIBE v2 predicts fMRI responses to naturalistic stimuli (text, audio, video) using a unified multimodal Transformer architecture.
 - **[AMD](https://www.amd.com)** - this project was developed on AMD ROCm GPUs.
 PyTorch's ROCm backend is a drop-in replacement (`DEVICE=cuda` works unchanged), and `torch.compile` with the `inductor` backend accelerates both inference and fine-tuning.
+- Parts of this project were developed with coding assistance from Claude Code by Anthropic and ChatGPT by OpenAI, used for implementation support, debugging, refactoring, and development workflow acceleration.

 ## License & Attribution